First year students at a Welcome Week event performing the CARDS cheer

 Completion Grant

-Earn up to $1600 in grants to help fund your college education
+Earn grants to help fund your college education.

 Other Important Connection Points